radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 ---
 # Update an Environment

 When version updates are available for environments in your Environment Operations Center instance, you will receive an *Update Now* notification.
 You can update your environments from the *Environments* home screen or you can update a specific environment from its *Overview* screen.
 This guide outlines the steps required to update your environments from the *Environments* home screen.
-For details on updating an individual environment from its detailed view, review the environment details guide on [updating an environment](../environment-details/update-environment.md)
+For details on updating an individual environment from its detailed view, review the environment details guide on [updating an environment](../environment-details/update-environment.md).

 > [!note] Before getting started, make sure you have your current version of Environment Operations Center and the required number of RadiantOne nodes to display for each environment that requires updating.

 ## Managing environment updates

-When an environment requires updating, an **Update** message appears next to the environment's version number.
+When an environment requires updating, an **Update** message displays next to the environment's version number.

 ![image description](images/update-alert.png)

 ### Begin update

-Begin the environment update workflow from the home screen, by selecting the **Update** message.
-This will then take you to the designated environment page and the **UPDATE** option will be avaiable next to the **VERSION** number.
-This will also open the **Update Environment** dialog box.
+Begin the environment update workflow from the home screen by selecting the **Update** message.
+The designated environment page displays, and the **UPDATE** option is avaiable next to the **VERSION** number.
+This also opens the **Update Environment** dialog box.

 ![image description](images/update-alert.png)

 ![image description](images/select-update.png)

-Clicking on **UPDATE** from environments page, will open the detailed overview page for the selected environment.
+Clicking on **UPDATE** from environments page opens the detailed overview page for the selected environment.
 In the detailed overview for the environment page, you can see the current version and an **UPDATE** option beside it.

 ![image description](images/update-env-dialog.png)

-Alternatively, you can locate the environment you would like to update and directly select the **UPDATE** message located next to the environment's version number, which will again open the **Update Environment** dialog box.
+Alternatively, you can locate the environment you would like to update and directly select the **UPDATE** message located next to the environment's version number, which again opens the **Update Environment** dialog box.

 ### Update version number